 8. Failure to Recognize Patterns

-Successful eCommerce merchants not only monitor their internal analytics but, also, keep their finger on the pulse of industry and marketing trends.
+Successful eCommerce merchants not only monitor their internal analytics but, also, keep their finger on the pulse of industry and eCommerce trends.
 From customer preferences to search engine algorithm updates, the number of observable patterns can be overwhelming, at first.
 Merchants with large enough amounts of traffic and scrupulous analytics monitoring habits are even able to detect patterns before they become news and can prepare to adjust course to not only survive but to thrive.

 9. Failure to Pivot When Necessary